-The second volume of Mervyn Peake's prodigious Gormenghast Trilogy gives readers a breather from the melancholy of Titus Groan, favoring instead a broader emotional narrative approach to the strange goings-on in the crumbling city-sized castle.
+The second volume of Mervyn Peake's prodigious Gormenghast Trilogy gives readers a breather from the melancholy of Titus Groan, favoring instead a broader emotional narrative concerning the strange goings-on in the crumbling city-sized castle.
 While the first half of the novel, the longest and most expansive of this trilogy, delivers some uproariously funny scenes and characters, the second half turns more suspenseful, urgent, and tragic.
 Peake revels in the grotesqueries of his ever-growing cast, much in the way Charles Dickens delighted in the sheer ugliness and pathetic qualities of many of his more villianous and twisted creations.

 Here we meet the Professors, a ludicrous collection of eccentric and useless old fossils who staff the castle's halls of learning with just as much moribund futility as any of Gormenghast's other pointless acts of ritual.
 Here, poor, pitiful Irma Prunesquallor, the spinsterish sister of the castle's flamboyant doctor, attempts to come out of her shell and hosts a hilarious and yet touching party in an attempt to find a suitor.
 And here, Steerpike, the power-mad youth who has schemed, lied, and duped his way into the upper ranks of the castle's heirarchy, descends into final, murderous evil.